openmobilehub/react-native-omh-auth/README.md

 ---

-**React Native OMH Auth** simplifies the process of connecting your React Native app to various authentication provider services.
-Each module acts as a lightweight bridge between your JavaScript code and the native OMH Auth SDKs on iOS and Android platforms.
+**React Native OMH Auth** streamlines connecting your React Native app to authentication provider services by providing lightweight bridges to native OMH Auth SDKs on both iOS and Android.
+Supporting both Google Mobile Services (GMS) and non-GMS configurations, with a unified interface for easy incorporation of Google, Facebook, Microsoft, Dropbox and other supported third-party authentication providers.

+## Features

+- 📱 GMS and non-GMS support for all auth providers
+- 🔗 Identical API across all providers
+- 🌱 Easy configuration and setup
+- ⚡️ Instant sign-in with native GMS, Facebook and Dropbox apps
+- 🌐 Custom Tabs support for Android
+- 💨 Lightweight modules

 ## OMH Auth Modules